-This document describes version 3.0 of the email package, which is distributed with Python 2.4 and is available as a standalone distutils-based package for use with Python 2.3. email 3.0 is not compatible with Python versions earlier than 2.3.
+This document describes version 4.0 of the email package, which is distributed with Python 2.5 and is available as a standalone distutils-based package for use with earlier Python versions. email 4.0 is not compatible with Python versions earlier than 2.3.
 For more information about the email package, including download links and mailing lists, see Python's email SIG.